jfgcf/ads_houseofthings/README.md

 ### Bridge

 #### Problem in Context
-We choose to use split the application in frontend and backend thinking that user interface could be a client application, a web browser or a mobile application so our model at presentation layer needs to communicate with our services in a loused couple way.
+We chose to split the application in frontend and backend parts thinking that the user interface could be a client application, a web browser or a mobile application.
+In this context our model at presentation layer needs to communicate with our services in a loose coupled way.

 #### The Pattern
-We decided to use tomcat webserver delivering REST calls as abstraction between front and backend, with this our frontend don't need to know all methods and classes of our application to call the services.
+We decided to use Tomcat webserver delivering REST calls as an abstraction between front and backend.
+Thus, our frontend don't need to know all methods and classes of our application in order to call the services.

 Each new devices is an implementation of device class and runs as a webserver on backend server.
-The backend main application controls what device frontend is calling.
+The backend main application controls which device the frontend is calling.

 #### Implementation